Debugging

 pic-build -c "-DPIC_VERBOSE=127 -DPMACC_VERBOSE=127 -DPMACC_BLOCKING_KERNEL=ON -DPMACC_ASYNC_QUEUES=OFF"

-When reporting a crash, it is helpful if you attached the output stdout
+When reporting a crash, it is helpful if you attached the output stdout and stderr of such a build.

 For further debugging tips and use of tools please refer to our Wiki.